alexandrehtrb/alexandrehtrb.github.io/src/posts/2024/01/symlinks-for-multi-repos.md

 ## Pointers?

 In programming, there is the concept of pointers - something that points to something else.
-Usually, we think about memory pointers, that point to a value or structure in RAM memory.
+Usually, we think on memory pointers, that point to a value or structure in RAM memory.
 However, this concept also exists in file systems: it's called symbolic links, ***symlinks*, files that point to other files.**

 Symbolic links are a mature technology, that showed as early as in 1960's computers.
 They are fully supported on Linux, Mac OSX and Windows, even in older versions.